20+ Top Rated Tourist Attractions in West Bengal: A Local’s Guide

 Bandel Church, a stronghold of Portuguese Days

 I have had a chance to taste the distinct Bandel cheese as well, which was inspired by the missionaries of Portugal.
-You get that in the New market at a stall opposite the Nizams.
+You get that in the New market at a stall opposite the Nahoums.

 While visiting the Bandel church, you may also make a quick detour to the Hoogly Imambara.
 Bandel is easily accessible from Kolkata by trains and you may finish this trip in a day.